-- -Whales are not effectively protected from whaling in the Sanctuary, because such Sanctuaries only apply to commercial whaling, and because (apart from stocks that migrate to the Indian Ocean Sanctuary) whales also migrate out of the Sanctuary boundaries. - -The boundaries of the Sanctuary were appropriately established for some, but not for all, stocks. - -It was not possible to completely evaluate the effectiveness of the Sanctuary because the scientific objectives are not clear and are not associated with quantifiable performance measures. - -The Commission noted the report of the Scientific Committee and further endorsed seven recommendations of the 2004 review that would improve future review processes and help incorporate marine protected area concepts into IWC Sanctuaries.
+- whales are not effectively protected from whaling in the Sanctuary, because such sanctuaries only apply to commercial whaling, and because (apart from stocks that migrate to the Indian Ocean Sanctuary) whales also migrate out of the Sanctuary boundaries; - the boundaries of the Sanctuary were appropriately established for some, but not for all, stocks;

+- it was not possible to completely evaluate the effectiveness of the Sanctuary because the scientific objectives are not clear and are not associated with quantifiable performance measures; and - the Commission noted the report of the Scientific Committee and further endorsed seven recommendations of the 2004 review that would improve future review processes and help incorporate marine protected area concepts into IWC Sanctuaries.
 During the intervening decade since the review, no action was undertaken by the Commission to follow up on review recommendations.

 This poses a number of challenges for the 2014 review as it creates uncertainty in regards to the appropriate terms of reference and evaluation criteria that should be used.
 A number of the recommendations place a greater emphasis on management approaches, some of which fall outside the powers of the IWC, rather than evaluation criteria for existing sanctuaries.
-Furthermore, conducting the 2014 review exclusively from Resolution 2002-1 guidance would not utilise modern conservation concepts and approaches for IWC sanctuaries.
-Taking either of these approaches is unlikely to provide insight beyond the 2004 review's findings or strengthen the purpose of the sanctuary as a conservation measure to protect whales.
+Furthermore, conducting the 2014 review exclusively from Resolution 2002-1 guidance would not utilise modern conservation concepts and approaches for IWC Sanctuaries.
+Taking either of these approaches is unlikely to provide insight beyond the 2004 review's findings or strengthen the purpose of the Sanctuary as a conservation measure to protect whales.

-In view of this, Australia proposes that: That clear terms of reference for conducting the review be established as part of the second decadal review process; Refined objectives be developed that better articulate the purpose of the Sanctuary (as recommended in the 2004 review); and Draft terms of reference for conducting the 2014 review of the Sanctuary, and draft refined objectives to articulate the purpose of the Sanctuary, are at Attachments A and B respectively IWC/65/CC05.
-Australia welcomes the Committee's views on the review of the Sanctuary
+In view of this, Australia proposed that: clear Terms of Reference for conducting the review be established as part of the second decadal review process; refined objectives be developed that better articulate the purpose of the Sanctuary (as recommended in the 2004 review); and draft terms of reference for conducting the 2014 review of the Sanctuary, and draft refined objectives to articulate the purpose of the Sanctuary (see Appendices 4 and 5).
+Australia welcomes the Committee's views on the review of the Sanctuary.

-7.1.1.
-Report of the Scientific Committee
+7.1.1 Report of the Scientific Committee

 The Chair of the Scientific Committee drew attention to Item 18.1 of IWC/65/Rep01(2014) and highlighted that the Terms of Reference for the review process can be found in Annex R to the report.
-In 2014, the Scientific Committee agreed that the review process needed to be considered further at its 2015 annual meeting.
+In 2014, the Scientific Committee agreed that the review process needed to be considered further at its 2015 Annual Meeting.
 Working intersessionally, the Scientific Committee prepared IWC/65/CCRep08, which outlines previous discussions and recommendations from the Committee, summarises actual and potential threats within and outside the Sanctuary and presents species summary accounts.

-7.1.2.
-Committee discussions and recommendations
+7.1.2 Committee discussions and recommendations